mhoban/rainbow_bridge/README.md

 <small>**`--blast`**</small>: Query zOTU sequences against a provided BLAST database.
 <small>**`--blast-db [blastdb]`**</small>: Specify the location of a BLAST database.
 The value of this option must be the path and name of a blast database (the 'name' is the basename of the files with the .n\*\* extensions), e.g., /drives/blast/custom_db.
 <small>**`--blast-taxdb [archive]`**</small>: Specify a local taxdb archive.
 The file passed to this argument must be a .tar.gz archive containing the NCBI taxdb files (`taxdb.btd`, `taxdb.bti`).
 If these files already occur alongside any of the databases passed to `--blast-db`, they will be reused for all databases.
 If they are missing entirely, they will be downloaded from the NCBI servers.
+<small>**`--blast-taxon-filter [taxa]`**</small>: Filter your BLAST query by a specific taxon or taxa.
+The value of this option should be a taxon name (e.g., "Metazoa", "Actinopteri").
+Multiple taxa can be passed if separated by commas (e.g., "Metazoa,Rhodophyta") and taxon names are case-insensitive.

 BLAST options passed to the NCBI `blastn` tool:
 <small>**`--blastn-task [task]`**</small>:  Set blast+ task (default: "blastn").
 NCBI `blastn` option: `-task`.